chaara-dev/Whitelist-Bot/README.md

 + add try/except methods to things that can break

-- don't let people with open applications apply again
++ don't let people with open applications apply again
--   (append user ID to list/json on button press, remove when denied)
--   check if a person has applied in the past, update thread to include #2, #3 etc

 + add way to whitelist people with no application thread ('/quick-apply')

 - add statistics for each staff member that has accepted/denied and average time
 -   timestamp comparison between start application and accept/deny application
--   user id tracking

 + Move embed message for application from constants.py to text file storage
 +   '$reload' command to update the application file somehow